glyfish/alef/notebooks/random_processes/index.md

 * **[adf_test.ipynb](http://localhost:8888/lab/tree/notebooks/random_processes/adf_test.ipynb)** The Augmented Dickey-Fuller (ADF) test is used to determine if an `AR(q)` process is stationary.
 Her the ADF test implementation is evaluated against simulated `AR(q)` processes.

+* **[ar1_with_offset.ipynb](http://localhost:8888/lab/tree/notebooks/random_processes/ar1_with_offset.ipynb)** Test AR(1) simulation, parameter estimation and stationary mean and variance by comparing simulation parameters with estimation values and stationary mean and variance with cumulative values from simulations.

 * **[ar1.ipynb](http://localhost:8888/lab/tree/notebooks/random_processes/ar1.ipynb)** Test `AR(p)` simulators by comparing first and second order moments of `AR(1)` computed from simulations with analytic results obtained by assuming stationarity.

 * **[arima.ipynb](http://localhost:8888/lab/tree/notebooks/random_processes/arima.ipynb)** Test `ARIMA(p,d,q)` simulation and parameter estimation by comparing the parameters used in a simulation with the results obtained by parameter estimation.